chanandler/Bandwidth-Monitor/FEATURES-REQUESTS-FIXES.md

 **25. Per-interface breakdown in Statistics**
 The monitor already calls `getPerInterfaceBytes()` internally but aggregates everything to a single total for display.
 Surfacing a Wi-Fi vs Ethernet (vs other) split in the Statistics view would be useful on machines with multiple active connections.
+- Explanation: Allows users to see how different network interfaces contribute to total usage, aiding troubleshooting and optimization.

 **26. Adjustable smoothing window in Settings** `smoothWindow` is hardcoded at 5 samples.
 Exposing this as a slider in Settings (1 = raw, 5 = default, 10 = very smooth) would let users tune display responsiveness vs. stability.
+- Explanation: Gives users control over how sensitive or stable the usage data appears, improving personalization based on preference or network conditions.

 **27. ~~Notification Center / desktop widget~~** ✅ Completed in v3.1
 ~~A WidgetKit widget (small and medium sizes) showing last 24 h download/upload totals, current billing cycle usage, data cap progress bar, and peak speeds.
 Data is written to a shared App Group store by the main app every ~60 seconds and the widget refreshes every 15 minutes or whenever the main app triggers a reload.~~